bonkzwonil/xpss/README.md

 `python xpss.py `
 This will read `scenery_packs.ini` and `config.txt` in current directory and print out new config

-an update cycle can therefore be done like this: `python xpss.py > scenery_packs.ini`

 it will remove doublettes automatically